 Get the whole team trained!
 We offer additional savings if you register as a group.
 For group pricing information, contact us at email@example.com

-* Presentations are scheduled for approximately one hour and 30 minutes with a 15-20 minute question and answer session to follow.
+* Presentations are scheduled for approximately one hour with a 15-20 minute question and answer session to follow.
 Presentation may exceed scheduled time.

 * Each state and certification agency has different requirements; it is your responsibility to know what they are.
 Note that 1 PDH = 0.1 CEU.